Prix Ars Electronica Collide@CERN Award 2014

 Video documentation: ZKM | Institute for Visual Media

-Internationally renowned musician and artist, Ryoji Ikeda has just finished his residency at CERN, after a two week stay in campus, completing the time he started last summer.
 The residency provides artists with time and space to reflect, research and renew their artistic practice.
-Ryoji did this by deeply exploring the multi dimensional work of CERN science, through meetings with some of the physicists at CERN, including experts on extra dimensions and super symmetry.
-He even met with the man in charge of the LHC himself, Frédérick Bordry the Director of the LHC, and with Sergio Bertolucci our Director of Research and Computing.
-Ryoji spent much of his time studying intensively - as this snapshot of some of his notes above shows.
-He has said the residency will affect him for years to come and has promised to attribute Collide@CERN to any work coming out of his time with us.
-So watch out!
-In the meantime, his piece SuperSymmetry, partly inspired by his time at CERN last year, opens in London, UK at the Vinyl Factory on April 23rd.
+Ryoji did this by deeply exploring the multi dimensional work of CERN science, through meetings with physicists at CERN, including experts on extra dimensions and Supersymmetry.
+He even met with the man in charge of the LHC himself, Frédérick Bordry the Director of the LHC, and with Sergio Bertolucci, Director of Research and Computing.
+Ryoji spent much of his time studying intensively - as this snapshot of some of his notes below shows.
+The residency has proven to have an effect on his work, as it is the case of supersymmetry and micro | macro.